amnuts/opcache-gui/README.md

 require_once __DIR__ . '/../vendor/amnuts/opcache-gui/index.php';
 ```

-Or you could simple copy or create a symlink to the `index.php` in the vendor directory:
+Or you could simply copy or create a symlink to the `index.php` in the vendor directory:

 ```shell script
 ln -s /var/www/vendor/amnuts/opcache-gui/index.php /var/www/html/opcache.php
 ```

+Basically, there are numerous ways to get the interface up and running - pick whichever suits your needs.

 ### Configuration

-If you want to set the configuration options just alter the array at the top of the `index.php` script:
+If you want to set the configuration options just alter the array at the top of the `index.php` script (or pass in the array differently to the `Service` class):
 ```php
 $options = [
     'allow_filelist'   => true,          // show/hide the files tab